 TMJ (temporomandibular joint) disorders afflict as many as 10 million people in the United States alone.
 TMJ disorders, or TMD, can bring about severe pain and many issues for those suffering from it.
 The jaw is an intricate joint, and for many individuals, TMD symptoms can occur without an exact cause or reason.
+Luckily, there are also quite a number of ways to ease the pain including blair chiropractic technique.

 What Is TMJ?